Emrys-Hong/programming_notes/machine_learning/README.md

 google machine learning:          to be commented

-Andrew Ng deep learning:          to be commented
+Andrew Ng deep learning:          theory; familiarize with keras lib; project; classic; systematic; introduction to more papers

 intel machine learing             to be commented (https://software.intel.com/en-us/ai-academy/basics)